 Director and Chairman of the Research Subcommittee since 2017.

 David was appointed Associate Professor, Department of Surgery, University of Melbourne in 2004.
 He is a Gynaecological Oncologist at the Mercy Hospital for Women and the Peter MacCallum Cancer Centre.
 He has also been appointed as Clinical Associate Professor in the Department of Obstetrics and Gynaecology, University of Melbourne.

 He is also currently the Chief Medical Officer at Mercy Health, a member of the Victorian Surgical Consultative Council (Ministerial appointment), a member Quality and Safety Monitoring Committee for the National Cervical Screening Program in Australia (Department of Health and Ageing), and member (and Past President) of the Australian Society for Colposcopy and Cervical Pathology and Board Member of the International Federation Cervical Pathology and Colposcopy.

 Previously he has been Chairman of the Governance Committee of the North-East Metropolitan Integrated Cancer Service (2005-2010) and Chairman of the VCOG Executive Committee, Centre for Clinical Research in Cancer at the Cancer Council of Victoria (2007-2009).
 David is also on journal editorial boards and is a peer reviewer for a number of international journals.
 He is also an examiner for certification in Gynaecological Oncology (CGO) at RANZCOG.

 Mr William Baylis

 Will joined the Board of NBMRF in 2016 and is Chairman of the Finance Subcommittee.

 Will has over 33 years of experience working in financial services.
 He currently works in Funds Management with Martin Currie Australia and is a graduate of the Australian Institute of Company Directors (GAICD).
 He has also worked with Deutsche Bank in various roles including research sales and as head of the Melbourne equities business.
 Prior to Deutsche Bank, Will worked at ANZ (McCaughan) Securities for eight years as head of equities desk across various regions, including London and New York.

 Prior to that, he was with National Mutual Funds Management as an investment analyst.
 Will has a Bachelor of Economics and Commerce from the University of Melbourne, and holds a Diploma of Financial Planning.
-Will is a Fellow of Finsia and an Affiliate of the Australian Stock Exchange.
+Will is also a Fellow of Finsia.

 Ms Anne E Beischer